JuanVillegas97/-/README.md

 For now it has structure very similar to our previous program littleduck20 these first progress I focus in the lexer

 ## Second commit
-### Thing left to do:
 A lot of thing first gotta make sure the parse does the job before star creating more parsing blockk laso I should chec that ID aldso get alphanumeric values
-## Third commit
+## Third commt
-Well I changed the regular expression of ID to a mix of Japanese and English words,
+Well I changed the regular expression of ID to a mix of Japanese and English words, made a lot of progress in the parse currently working with the list statements
+## Fourth commit
+### LEFT THINGS TO DO
+- In p_variable_declaration I need to add the complex type and as well teh recursion check diagrams given in class
+- In p_factor add call